ftclausen/ftclausen.github.io/_posts/2020-08-10-concrete-mathematics-solving-towers-of-hanoi-without-clairvoyance.markdown

 > It doesn't take genius to discover that the solution to _this_ recurrence is just $U_n = 2^n$; hence $T_n = 2^n - 1$.
 Even a computer could discover this.

-This was not immediately obvious to with not having the mathematical fluency that comes with either working in the field or being in full-time study.
+This was not immediately obvious to me because a) I'm early in my maths adventures and b) I don't have the mathematical fluency that comes with either working in the field or being in full-time study.
 What I needed to do was unroll that recurrence both in symbolic and concrete forms to "get it".
 For reference, the recurrences are labelled as 1.1 in the book, I'll put them here

 $$
 \begin{align}